- Founder and Past Director, GW Midwifery

 - Certified Nurse Midwife

 Whitney Pinger joined The GW Medical Faculty Associates in 2010 and is the Founder and past Director of GW Midwifery.
 A California native, she graduated from UC Berkeley in 1983 and completed her midwifery training at Yale University in 1986.

 Whitney is an expert in evidence-based maternity care, natural childbirth, optimal nutrition and exercise during pregnancy, primary cesarean prevention, vaginal birth after cesarean (VBAC), health disparities, and collaborative practice.
-She is committed to, and passionate about, the education of the next generation of physicians, midwives, and nurses so they can help women optimize their chances of normal birth.
-Her strong advocacy for normal birth and collaborative practice infuse her teaching and her midwifery practice.
+She is committed to, and passionate about, the education of the next generation of physicians, midwives, and nurses so they can support women to optimize their chances of normal, physiologic birth.
+Her strong advocacy for maintaining normalcy in birth and collaborative practice infuse her teaching and her midwifery practice.

 From her start at The Berkeley Women’s Health Collective in the late 1970s, Whitney has been committed to providing the option of evidence-based, midwifery-led care in a collaborative, hospital setting.
 Prior to joining The GW MFA, Whitney established several other private and academic practices, ran the Prenatal and Pediatrics Programs at The Washington Free Clinic, and served on the faculty at Yale University, Georgetown University, and The Washington Hospital Center.

-Whitney is recognized for developing, in collaboration with her DC Chapter midwives, The Midwifery Pearls: Evidence for Clinical Practice, a unique presentation of the evidence-based strategies utilized by midwives to promote normal birth and achieve not only the very best obstetrical outcomes, but also the highest patient satisfaction.
+Whitney is recognized for developing, in collaboration with her DC Chapter of midwives, The Midwifery Pearls: Evidence for Clinical Practice, a unique presentation of the evidence-based strategies utilized by midwives to promote normal birth and achieve not only the very best obstetrical outcomes, but also the highest patient satisfaction.
 This presentation received the ACNM National Media Award for 2010.
 ACNM assumed ownership of The Midwifery Pearls presentation in 2009 and has made it available online to a national audience.
-Whitney is currently working with national ACNM leadership to update the Pearls for Normal Birth for release in May, 2020.
+Whitney worked with national ACNM leadership to update the Pearls for Physiologic Birth most recently in 2019.